ik-manuel/100DaysOfCodingLaravel/100 DaysOfCode Log.md

 ✅ Use accessor to add dynamic image path
 ✅ Use Carbon class to format date and concatenate it to image name

+Day 35 of #100DaysOfCode

+🚀 CMS project
+➡️ Spent the entire day trying to figure out, why the photo upload that was working yesterday stopped working.
+Funny how the create and update code for upload are slightly similar, but that for edit wasn't working.
+After countless tried n failed, only to discover that edit form was missing file enctype attribute.

+Day 36 of #100DaysOfCode

+🚀 CMS project
+✅ Create Admin middleware
+✅ Delete user and related photo model
+✅ Add flash message